adamwulf/app-launch-guide/README.md

 This guide is open for a reason - Feel free to fork and contribute your own ideas and edits back for us all to improve from.

-As an indie dev, we don't have funding, a marketing department, or golden handshakes with insiders - anythign we can do to help advise each other is invaluable.
+As an indie dev, we don't have funding, a marketing department, or golden handshakes with insiders - anything we can do to help advise each other is invaluable.

 Reach out to me on twitter: [@adamwulf](https://twitter.com/adamwulf)